hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 an encoding for the resulting byte sequence.
 For `OsString` we have to provide encodings per platform, since this type is platform agnostic.

-The caveat wrt Text's `pack` not dealing well with surrogates applies.
+The caveat wrt.
+Text's `pack` not dealing well with surrogates applies.

 ### From Text to...